dgoldman0/SAM/NOTES.md

 Currently, information is passed between layers simply by pushing the same string to both layers.
 However, a translation model may eventually be needed to get the layers to cooperate with each other better.

 The starved, hungry,full, gorged parameters should be flexible.

+Cut off conscious thought and direct user input to the subconscious without rely and leave the subconscious running as a "daydream." while the system trains on the conscious and chat layer data.